What You Need to Know About COVID-19

 Should I travel within the US?

 We recommend following the CDC’s recommendations for travel within the US.
-Since there are cases of COVID-19 in many states, please consider the following to decide if it's safe or not.
-Please avoid cruise ship travel altogether.
+Since there are COVID-19 cases and deaths in all 50 states, the CDC recommends that staying home is the best way to protect yourself and others from getting sick.
+If you must travel, please consider the following to decide if it's safe or not.

 - Is there a community outbreak of COVID-19 at your destination, but not where you live?
 If so, you may be at higher risk of exposure during your travels.

 - Will you or your travel group be in close contact with others during the trip?
-Your risk of exposure increases in crowded settings, especially areas with little air circulation.
-This includes conferences, concerts, sporting events, movie theaters, shopping malls and public transportation such as buses, airplanes and trains.
+Your risk of exposure increases when you are within 6 feet of others, especially in areas with little air circulation such as public transportation.

-- Are you and your travel members at higher risk of severe illness if you do get COVID-19?
+- Are you or your travel companions at higher risk of severe illness if you do get COVID-19?
 People at higher risk are older adults and those of any age with serious chronic medical conditions.
-The CDC recommends that those at higher risk should avoid all cruise travel and nonessential air travel.

 What are Indiana's restrictions?